 I feel this is something comedians really forget about.
-They could have a killer show, killer venue, killer sound and totally miss the mark on pulling in a crowd.
+They could have a killer show, killer venue, killer sound, and totally miss the mark on pulling in a crowd.
 It could be as easy as the flyer design is not pleasing or maybe the name of the show isn’t catchy enough or is too inside baseball.
 Really take a step back and see if how you are promoting it is working.
 We all know to post it on our Facebook and Instagram but that might not be enough.

 How do I add 10% more to the show?

-This is something I been really pushing with my monthly show Zen Comedy.
+This is something I have been really pushing with my monthly show Zen Comedy.
 How can I make it better than anything else I have done?
 How do I make it better than just a normal show?

 A few things I have done is having a snack table.
 I have tons of quick snacks available and sodas in a cooler.
 The venue does not have a kitchen or really have any other events like mine.
 So I added the snacks and drinks myself and I made a flyer that has prices and my Venmo to pay.
 I mention it at the beginning of the show and I trust people will pay for what they take.
 I also have a merch table and tell the comedians they can bring their stickers or any other merch to sell at that table.
 I also mention that at the top.
 Now I am working on gift bags for the comedians.
-When they perform on Zen Comedy I want them to know how much I appreciate their talents.
-All this is possible because I have a cool venue that trust me fully to put on a great show and clean up after myself.
+When they perform in Zen Comedy I want them to know how much I appreciate their talents.
+All this is possible because I have a cool venue that trusts me fully to put on a great show and clean up after myself.

 Spend time online with Yelp or Google and just look up venues in a place you want to perform.
 I often use yelp for touring because you can easily search dive bars with live music.
-To me that’s a great starting point a bar that already has a microphone and if I can bring a crowd things will be good.
+To me, that’s a great starting point a bar that already has a microphone and if I can bring a crowd things will be good.
 Sometimes that is the start of something wonderful.
 As I mentioned earlier I run a show in a different kind of place, so I bought a sound system and this opens up where else I could pop up!
-My early years of comedy I constantly had a PA system in my trunk and was always trying to convince places to let me set up one night.
+In my early years of comedy, I constantly had a PA system in my trunk and was always trying to convince places to let me set up one night.
 I say this to let you know it is a possible route.
 Comedy is hard and I could tell you a million stories about bringing a PA system and spending too much time and money on a show that had no one show up to it.
 So do not forget to have fun and remember why you do it.